fahadsultan/PA2/README.md

 Try to cover ALL cases for each method.
 Missing a test case scenario, even if your implementation is correct, will result in a deduction of points.

-Fill in skeleton code in `LinkedListTest.java`
+Fill in skeleton code in `LinkedListTest.java` located in `app/src/test/java/pa2/` folder

-.
-The code should be able to compile and run.

 An example test case is given in the skeleton code: